 Musing on the Golden Proportion

-The ancients (Plato et. al) believed that geometry existed before creation and when matter was created it simply filled in the space.
-I can kind of feel the golden proportion in the universe.
-I know it determines the proportions of my body right down to the geometry of my DNA.
+Plato and many of his peers believed that geometry existed before creation and when matter was created it simply filled in the geometric templates.
+The Golden Mean was major blueprint.
 It is a beautiful number which makes me understand why da Vinci’s friend, Luca Pacioli changed the word “golden” to the word “divine.”

 [1] A Barbie dollhouse scale is 1 foot to 6 inches.